 For small to mid-sized businesses (SMBs), a network failure could become devastating, due to the loss of active resources.
-Preparation against such disaster is the only course of action to avoid failure if possible or survive with minimal damage if there is a disaster.
+Preparation against such disasters is the only course of action to avoid failure or receive minimal damage.
 Companies must become proactive in their IT approach, realizing that disasters could come from a wide range of causes, including cyber-attacks or human error.

 Being proactive is an essential step for preparation against a disaster.
 There are two essential steps to prepare for potential failures of your infrastructure.
 First, identify the weaknesses throughout your systems.
 Second, determine how you plan to repair those weaknesses and protect your network.

 Identify the Weaknesses:

 Determine how and why your system could fail, examining your hardware and software.
 Assess internal and external factors that could contribute to the failure of your networks.

 Here are some questions you need to know the answers to:

 - Does employee productivity often stall because of downed systems?
 In these situations, how fast is your IT support able to respond?